whatifif/handgesture/gestures.md

-# Hand Gestures of Right Hand ( mirrored images for easy capturing )
+# Hand Gestures of Right Hand side
+( mirrored images for easy capturing )

-## There is no Left, Middle, Right region
+## There is only one region of right hand side for mouse
 ![mouse closed](/resources/gestures/vc.jpg)  mouse closed as ready sate
 ![mouse open](/resources/gestures/vo.jpg)  mouse open as ready sate
 ![mouse q](/resources/gestures/vq.jpg)  mouse q as control 10